Acceptable use Policy for Interactive Systems

 Use of College Name, Logo or Seal

-Users of the College system, as well as employees identifying an affiliation with the College when using any social networking service, may not use the College’s name, logo, or seal in their Pages in any way that implies College endorsement of other organizations, products or services, without first obtaining written permission from the Office of Communication.
+Users of the College system, as well as employees identifying an affiliation with the College when using any social networking service, may not use the College’s name, logo, or seal in their Pages in any way that implies College endorsement of other organizations, products or services, without first obtaining written permission from the Division of Marketing and Communications.

-Users may not use College logos or trademarks, including the College seal, without first obtaining written permission from the Office of Communications.
+Users may not use College logos or trademarks, including the College seal, without first obtaining written permission from the Division of Marketing and Communications.

 Employees identifying an affiliation with the College when using electronic social networking services are also bound by all provisions of this policy.